kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *staff is not well educated*

 ### LEADERSHIP CHANGES
-> Organization is perceived as having too many leadership changes.
-The leadership might be changing either at the top level of the organization, or at middle or lower management positions.
-High management turnover affects the way employees work because they need to get accustomed to new leaders constantly.
+> Employees perceive organization as having excessive changes in leadership, either at the top, or at middle or lower management positions.
+High management turnover affects employees because of constant need to get accustomed to new leaders.

 __Exemplary statements reported by employees:__